nvmwill/nexmo-developer/_tutorials/en/video/create-video-conferencing-app/javascript/sessions-publisher-setup.md

 The application initializes a publisher object with `OT.initPublisher()`.
 This method takes three optional parameters:

-- The DOM element that the publisher video replaces.In this case the publisher div.
+- The DOM element that the publisher video replaces.
+In this case the publisher div.
-- The properties of the publisher.In this case the `insertMode`, `height`, and `width` attributes.
+- The properties of the publisher.
+In this case the `insertMode`, `height`, and `width` attributes.
 - The third parameter (not present in our code) specifies the completion handler.

 **Initializing and connecting to the session**